Intelligent Alien Design? You can't be serious? Well actually I am. Richard

 As well as describing Darwinian's evolution as "the great cosmological myth of the twentieth century", Michael Denton described how this myth came to be embraced.
-He said biological science at the time was extremely limited, and it was a sort of highly speculative journalistic theory without any scientific rigour that caught the public's imagination and quickly turned into an enormous political football, so crowds of ordinary people who knew nothing about science felt qualified to riddicule world experts, perceiving before them not a battle between scientists but a battle between religion and science, putting enormous psychological pressure on the scientific community, forcing the worlds finest minds to embrace the current or go into hiding.
-So perhaps then we can forgive the scientific community in the last 19th and early 20th Century to some extent, but the discovery of DNA, computers, optimization and game theory etc means that we are in a vastly stronger position to judge the theory today.
+He said biological science at the time was extremely limited, and it was a sort of highly speculative journalistic theory without any scientific rigour that caught the public's imagination and quickly turned into an enormous political football, so crowds of ordinary people who knew nothing about science felt qualified to ridicule world experts, perceiving before them not a battle between scientists but a battle between religion and science, putting enormous psychological pressure on the scientific community, forcing the worlds finest minds to embrace the popular fashion or go into hiding.
+So perhaps we can forgive the scientific community in the late 19th and early 20th Century to some extent, but the discovery of DNA, computers, optimization and game theory etc means that we are in a vastly stronger position to judge the theory today.
 What then is the most obvious conclusion?
 Surely the affair emphasises how extraordinarily stupid human beings have become since Plato's time; how politics, populism and pseudo-science has tuned us into hippies, drunks and witch doctors.
-Notice this not like climate change, it is not the sort of childish delusion and conspiracy theory we associate with untended herds of sheep emoting what they want to believe, it makes a mockery of the expert scientific elite who claim to reason.
+Notice this not like the right wing journalist's belief in the non-existence of climate change, it is not the sort of childish delusion and conspiracy theory we associate with untended herds of sheep emoting what they want to believe, it makes a mockery of the scientific elite who claim to reason.
 By the way, in case you're one of the extraordinary unusual exceptions to the general rule, and you pay close attention when you read, and consequently bristled a moment ago at an overgeneralization made for poetic effect, we'll come to your aid and defend the creation myths of ancient man against Michael Denton by saying that there is a great deal of difference between useful thought provoking allegory and mindless perverting superstition, for example in the Timaeus Plato used the wonderful legend of Atlantis to teach the idea of a Promethean cycle of philosophical decline and renewal, but modern evolutionary theory is perfectly ghastly and destructive.
 But we shouldn't blame Michael Denton for the mistake, writing poetically about human affairs is like that, by bringing things down to earth from up above and making them move non-philosophers, they inevitably involve flux geometrisations, which can be attacked by ignoble sophists as overgeneralizations, but which more importantly and dangerously can have the opposite effect on other people different from the ones the author was thinking about when he wrote it.
 For example, let's take the example of contraception and abortion.
 A person who heard a song about Platonic love might ban contraception in order to stop the children debasing themselves with sex for pleasure, which in the old days when a family had a fixed allocation of land, would have the Darwinian effect of deselecting sex for pleasure by starvation, thus building a more godly society.
 But if families were allowed to expand, a ban on contraception would have the opposite effect, it would build a word in which the beastly types thrive and the godly types shrink by proportion.
 Thus as Homer said the preservation of society depends on the "golden chain of philosophy holding", or what the Yogis call the "living master", neither science nor scripture can prevent civilization crashing into naive empiricism on the one hand and once nice but now dim moral laws on the other, and the final implosion obviously occurs when both science and scripture are overthrown in the unlimited madness of whatever people want to believe.
 So if you're reading this long after my death, don't take it too seriously, because it wasn't written for you, it was written for someone else entirely, and the universal timeless truth that both you and I have in common can't be written only hinted at, and without the ability to question me you are very likely to get comply the wrong impression of both me and my work, and if I had anything brilliant to say, which as I write this today I think the jury is still very much out on, it would take another brilliant fellow to cross through time and recover it.

 But from a philosophical perspective this evolution debate is also interesting because it is a good example of how earthly things are proven backwards.
 For example, if you know any pure mathematics, think about the theory of continuity, the thing you learn on the first day of your first analysis class, it's a simple idea that we grasp as a whole, but when we come to define it, we have to turn around away from poetry and find a certain angle, and define what pragmatic conditions it must fulfil in order to be true, like a King converting his principles into moral laws for his warriors to measure a particular herd with.
 And in the same way, for example, atheists seek to prove god doesn't exist by the problem of evil, by refutation we call it.
 Philosophers, on the other hand, seek to prove that god does exist by proving that god can't not exist thus refuting atheism.
 In both cases everything is done by refutation not the persuasion Parmenides talked about.
-And that, by the way, is easily done, and I don't mean by intelligent design, rather synchronicity.
+And that, by the way, is easily done, and I don't mean by intelligent design, rather, much more powerfully, synchronicity.
 If we accept the definition of synchronicity as an "acausal connecting process", it immediately proves, if you like the image, that we are inside some kind of matrix which is not causal, but rather appears to us to be controlled by a sort of mysterious invisible hand with meaningful purpose.
 Carl Jung & Wolfgang Pauli (and to a lesser extent Einstein) are examples of famous men who advanced this argument.
 But the golden crown goes surely goes to Charles Sanders Peirce who predicted, long before Jung and quantum physics, that the mechanical world view of his time would give way to a new probabilistic understanding of the universe, because he said it's into this mysterious gap that the interface between the divine and earthly, which he regarded as self evident, must clearly step.
 Poor Peirce, he was hailed as a mathematician, but when he turned to philosophy in later life nobody could understand a word he said, and he died a bankrupt lonely misanthrope.
 To reach the masses one has to hold their hand and lead them with arguments of persuasion not refutation, because they have in general only the power of imaging not construction.
 So instead of proving god can't not exist like an invisible philosopher you have to persuade them god does exist like a radiant messiah, and in Plato's Republic that's done by the Myth Of Err, which is what we call today an "Out Of Body Near Death Experience".

 Footnote 1 of 3 - "Evolution, A Theory in Crisis", 1985 Michael Denton